Student Worker Handbook

 Meals and Breaks

-Student workers are not eligible to receive any sick, vacation or holiday pay, nor compensation for emergency school closings, delayed openings, nor continuation of salary for time served on jury duty.
+Student workers are not eligible vacation or holiday pay, nor compensation for emergency school closings, delayed openings, nor continuation of salary for time served on jury duty.
 Student workers may not participate in employee health plans, long term disability, unemployment insurance, or retirement programs.
 Students are covered, however, by New York State Disability (STD) benefits and worker’s compensation.
-For more information you can contact the Benefits Department in the Office of Human Resources at 718-990-2077.
+In addition, eligible Regular Student Workers (non-College Work Study) may earn sick time under the NYC Earned Sick Time Act.
+More information on sick time is provided at the end of this section You can contact the Benefits Department in the Office of Human Resources at 718-990-2020 if you have further questions.

 Your hourly rate is determined by your job category.
 Regular student workers are paid by department funds.
 If you are a College Work Study student, you are paid through a federally-funded grant and receive a specific allocation to indicate the total wages you are allowed to earn during the academic year.
 You are responsible for monitoring the balance in your grant agreement regularly to make sure there are funds remaining to allow you to continue to work.
 Your employment will cease once federal Work Study monies are depleted, unless the department has funds in the budget to pay for the your continued employment.
 The Office of Student Financial Services will send you and your supervisor a letter when your funds are nearly exhausted.